apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/feeds/tutorial.md

 ####Ingesting Twitter Stream
 We shall use the built-in push-based Twitter adapter.
-As a pre-requisite, we must define a Tweet using the AsterixDB Data Model (ADM) and the AsterixDB Query Language (AQL).
-Given below are the type definitions in AQL that create a Tweet datatype which is representative of a real tweet as obtained from Twitter.
+As a pre-requisite, we must define a Tweet using the AsterixDB Data Model (ADM) and the query language SQL++.
+Given below are the type definitions in SQL++ that create a Tweet datatype which is representative of a real tweet as obtained from Twitter.

+        drop dataverse feeds if exists;

         create dataverse feeds;
-        use dataverse feeds;
+        use feeds;

         create type TwitterUser as closed {
             screen_name: string,